Obasan died the weekend before transfers.

 "Dinner's on the stove."

-Kempner said, "That's nice," and chucked his flipcharts and notebook across the room.
-The notebook flapped open and new convert activity forms spilled out over the tatami.
+Kempner said, “That’s nice,” and chucked his flipcharts and notebook across the room.
+The notebook flapped open and the new convert activity forms spilled out over the tatami.

 "Thackeray!"